getsentry/sentry-docs/docs/learn/rollups.rst

-Rollups & Sampling
+Rollups & Grouping
 ==================

 An important part of Sentry is how it aggregates similar events together and creates rollups.
 This turns out to be a pretty complex issue and it can be confusing for users about why some information might not be grouped correctly.

-There are two core pieces to understand:

-- The structured data of an event dictates how a rollup is created.
+The structured data of an event dictates how a rollup is created.
 This varies depending on the data available as well as the language.

-- Individual events are sampled and thus some raw events may not be available once the system has finished processing them.

 Grouping Priorities
 -------------------